 The Group recognises climate change as one of the greatest issues confronting humanity today.
-It is vital for the Group to understand its corporate role in addressing climate change threats, which could impact the Group in terms of both its business profitability and its long-term resilience.
+It is vital for the Group to understand its corporate role in addressing climate change threats, which could impact its business profitability and long-term resilience.
 As such, the Group has established relevant environmental protection policies to identify, monitor and manage climate-related issues, and integrate such considerations into its strategic business planning.